-Configure night service in the "System / Night Service" menu.
+Configure night service using the menu command "System / Night Service".

 First define the period of time for which the night service of the FRITZ!Box should be active.
 For instance, from 10:00 p.m. to 6:00 a.m.